Hawker Sea Fury: Design

-The Sea Fury is a navalised aircraft, capable of operating from the aircraft carriers of the Royal Navy.
-It was heavily based on preceding Hawker fighter aircraft, particularly the Tempest; features such as the semi-elliptical wing and fuselage were derived directly from the Tempest but featured significant refinements, including significant strengthening to withstand the stresses of carrier landings.
-While the Sea Fury was lighter and smaller than the Tempest, advanced aspects of the Sea Fury's design such as its Centaurus engine meant it was also considerably more powerful and faster, making it the final and fastest of Hawker's reciprocating engine aircraft.
+The Sea Fury is capable of operating from the aircraft carriers of the Royal Navy.
+It was heavily based on preceding Hawker fighter aircraft, particularly the Tempest; features such as the semielliptical wing and fuselage were derived directly from the Tempest, but featured significant refinements, including significant strengthening to withstand the stresses of carrier landings.
+While the Sea Fury was lighter and smaller than the Tempest, advanced aspects of the Sea Fury's design, such as its Centaurus engine, meant it was also considerably more powerful and faster, making it the final and fastest of Hawker's reciprocating-engine aircraft.

 The Sea Fury Mk X was capable of attaining a maximum speed of 460 mph and climb to a height of 20,000 feet in under five minutes.
-The Sea Fury was reportedly a highly aerobatic aircraft with favourable flying behaviour at all heights and speeds, although intentional spinning of the aircraft was banned during the type's military service.
-During flight displays, the Sea Fury could demonstrate its ability to perform rapid rolls at a rate of 100 degrees per second, attributed to the spring tab equipped ailerons.
+The Sea Fury was reportedly a highly aerobatic aircraft with favourable flying behaviour at all altitudes and speeds, although intentional spinning of the aircraft was banned during the type's military service.
+During flight displays, the Sea Fury could demonstrate its ability to perform rapid rolls at a rate of 100°/second, attributed to its spring tab-equipped ailerons.
 For extra thrust on takeoff Jet Assisted Take-Off (JATO) could be used.